oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2/README.md

 * [Text Generation Inference](https://github.com/huggingface/text-generation-inference) from HuggingFace.
 * [vLLM](https://github.com/vllm-project/vllm) developed at UC Berkeley

-The models are downloaded from the internet during the deployment process, which requires custom networking setup while creating Oracle Cloud Infrastructure Data Science Model Deployment.

 ## Prerequisites

 * This is Limited Available feature.
 Please reach out to us via email `ask-oci-data-science_grp@oracle.com`  to ask to be allowlisted for this LA feature.